İsmet Kür: Personal life

 İsmet Kür was born on 29 September 1916 in Göztepe, Kadıköy, in Constantinople, Ottoman Empire (now Istanbul, Turkey), in a mansion frequented by writers and poets.
-Her father Avnullah Kazim was a journalist, writer and politician, and her mother Ayşe Nazlı, an intellectual woman.
+Her father Avnullah Kazim was a journalist, writer and politician, and her mother Ayşe Nazlı was an intellectual.
 Her sister Halide Nusret Zorlutuna (1901–1984) was a poet and writer.
 After the Surname Law went into effect in 1934, she took the family name "Zorluhankızı", meaning the "daughter of Zorluhan" because her name "İsmet" is mainly used for males, and caused confusion.
 Her father's ancestry of 6th to 7th generations was a Bey, a chieftain of Zorluhan in Erzurum Province, eastern Turkey.

-After graduation from the Girls' Teacher School in Edirne, she studied in the Literature Department of Gazi Institute for Education (Gazi Eğitim Enstitüsü) in Ankara obtaining a teacher's degree in 1938.
+After graduation from the Girls' Teacher School in Edirne, she studied in the Literature Department of Gazi Institute for Education (Gazi Eğitim Enstitüsü) in Ankara, obtaining a teacher's degree in 1938.

 She was married to a mathematician, who admired classical music and painting.
 By this marriage, she took the surname "Kür".
 She gave birth to two daughters, journalist and writer Pınar Kür (born 1943) and sculptor Işılar Kür.
-She has a grandson Emrah Kolukısa (born 1972), who is a program producer at the NTV television channel, the son of Pınar Kür and the father of her grand grandson Cem.
+She has a grandson Emrah Kolukısa (born 1972), who is a program producer at the NTV television channel, the son of Pınar Kür and the father of her great-grandson Cem.